rajpurkar/mlx/source/_drafts/treatment-effects.md

 We seek to learn $τ$, but note the difficulty that we can only ever observe one of $(Y_i^{(0)})$ and $(Y_i^{(1)})$ in practice, because we can't treat and not treat the same patient simultaneously: this is called the *fundamental problem of causal inference*.
 It's therefore challenging to directly train machine learning algorithms on differences of the form $Y_i^{(1)} - Y_i^{(0)}$.

 So how do we estimate such treatment effects?
-In this post, we look at a few papers to get some insights:
+In this post, we look at a couple of papers to get some insights:

 The first paper we look at is [Estimation and inference of heterogeneous treatment effects using random forests (2017)](http://www.tandfonline.com/doi/abs/10.1080/01621459.2017.1319839).